fbaexpert/tradevission/src/README.md

 3. Select the **Password Reset** template.
 4. Click the pencil icon to edit it.
 5. Click on the "Customize action URL" link.
-6. Paste the following URL into the text box. **IMPORTANT: Make sure to replace `YOUR_PROJECT_ID` with your actual Firebase Project ID.** You can find your project ID in the Firebase Console project settings.
+6. Paste the following URL into the text box. **IMPORTANT: Make sure to replace `tradevision-82417` with your actual Firebase Project ID if it's different.** You can find your project ID in the Firebase Console project settings.

     ```
     https://tradevision-82417.web.app/auth/action